sebastianc01/Currency-Calculator/README.md

 ![obraz](https://user-images.githubusercontent.com/72347189/222145577-8929c2cb-37c0-4d03-a91b-53fe414becdf.png)

-It is also possible to use PLN text field (round is set for 4 decimal places, but can be change easily in CalculateValues class):
+It is also possible to use PLN text field (round is set for 4 decimal places, but can be changed easily in CalculateValues class):

 ![obraz](https://user-images.githubusercontent.com/72347189/222146048-4c1bfdff-f77b-4ba1-aee6-c9cfc145bddc.png)